mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 That allowed me to start mapping some data, but I couldn't use it to make any reliable claims.
 Looking further, I eventually found an [Excel file](http://www.ons.gov.uk/ons/rel/bus-register/business-register-employment-survey/2010/rft-bres-2010-table-5--region-by-industry--3-digit-.xls) with Employment numbers for each region and sector.
 (Employment includes part-time and full-time employees, as well as working business owners.)

 Still, this data was from 2010.
-I emailed the ONS to ask if there's a newer version of that spreadsheet, but the link they sent me as a reply didn't include a regional breakdown.
+I emailed the ONS to ask if there's a newer version of that spreadsheet, but the link they replied with didn't include a regional breakdown.

 ![](/img/blog/uk-employment/source-data.png)